28dallas/eventconnect23bck/README.md

 ## Deployment to Render

 1. Create a new repository with these files
-2. Connect to Render and create a new Web Service
+2. Connect to Render and cr eate a new Web Service
 3. Set the following environment variables in Render:
    - `DATABASE_URL`: PostgreSQL connection string (provided by Render)
    - `JWT_SECRET_KEY`: A strong secret key for JWT tokens